patroni/patroni/docs/rest_api.rst

 There are a couple of checks that a member of a cluster should pass to be able to participate in the leader race during a switchover or to become a leader as a failover/switchover candidate:

 - be reachable via Patroni API,
-- not to have ``nofailover`` tag,
+- not have ``nofailover`` tag set to ``true``,
 - have watchdog fully functional (if required by the configuration),
-- in case of a switchover or a failover in a healthy cluster, not to exceed maximum replication lag (``maximum_lag_on_failover`` :ref:`configuration parameter <dynamic_configuration>`),
+- in case of a switchover or a failover in a healthy cluster, not exceed maximum replication lag (``maximum_lag_on_failover`` :ref:`configuration parameter <dynamic_configuration>`),
-- in case of a switchover or a failover in a healthy cluster, not to have the timeline number smaller than the cluster timeline,
+- in case of a switchover or a failover in a healthy cluster, not have a timeline number smaller than the cluster timeline,
 - in :ref:`synchronous mode <synchronous_mode>`:

   - In case of a switchover (both with and without a candidate): be listed in the ``/sync`` key members.
   - For a failover in both healthy and unhealthy clusters, this check is omitted.

 .. warning::
-    In case of a failover in a cluster without a leader, a candidate will be allowed to promote even:
+    In case of a failover in a cluster without a leader, a candidate will be allowed to promote even if:
-	- if it is not in the ``/sync`` key members when synchronous mode is enabled,
+	- it is not in the ``/sync`` key members when synchronous mode is enabled,
-	- if its lag exceeds the maximum replication lag allowed,
+	- its lag exceeds the maximum replication lag allowed,
-	- if it has the timeline number smaller than the cluster timeline.
+	- it has the timeline number smaller than the cluster timeline.

 Restart endpoint